sebam2k4/RTarchViz/readme.md

   - case sensitive, but unique in a way that no two users can have same letters usernames no matter what letter case.
 If a user has a username 'JoHn' then another user cannot register or change their username to 'john'.
 - Email:
   - email is always saved in db in lowercase no matter how it was entered at registration and all validation checks against it are case insensitive.

-#### ToDo
-- prevent password_reset access to logged in users.
-Currently using django's built in password reset views and not sure how to do this without rewriting the views using `is_authenticated`
-- Split the long registration into two forms or use ajax to split it up for better user experience.
-As it is now, the registration form requires user to fill in lots of fields in one go.
-1st page: email, username, password.
-2nd page: bio, dob, address.

-#### Issues/Bugs

 ### Homepage App
 The project's homepage that uses custom inclusion tags to display most recent products and blog posts.